SOUTH CAROLINA FROM A TO Z

 South Carolina has many SPORTS teams including high school, college, league, and professional.
 Golf is popular and there are many public and private Golf Courses.
 To celebrate its 50th anniversary Matchbox designated a vehicle for each state.
 For South Carolina it was the Golf Cart.
 The South Carolina Atletic Hall of Fame is in Columbia.

-South Carolina has a variety of TRAILS.
+South Carolina has a variety of TRAILS including hiking, biking, and canoeing.
 The state participates in National Trails Day.
-South Carolina has several scenic byways including Ashley River Road.
+South Carolina has several scenic byways.
+The Cherokee Foothills Scenic Highway was the route used by the Cherokees and the English and French fur traders and is considered one of the best road trips in the state.
+The Ashley River Road passes several historical sites and is designated a National Scenic Byway.
 The Savannah Byway goes through 4 counties, national forests, picturesque towns, & rolling farmland.
-The state also has Roadside Attractions.
+South Carolina has several Roadside Attractions.

 South Carolina has all forms of TRANSPORTATION.
 The Department of Transportation is responsible for building, maintaining, and operating road, bridges, and tunnels in the state and has an adopt-a highway program.
 A variety of special License Plates Designs are available.
 To celebrates its 50th birthday, Matchbox cars issued a vehicle for each state in the order in which it was admitted into the union.
 The vehicle for South Carolina was the golf cart.
 The Federal Highway Administration provides information about traffic and road closures in the state.